skx/rss2email/README.md

 * We assume that `/usr/sbin/sendmail` exists and will send email successfully.
 * We assume the recipient and sender email addresses can be the same.
   * i.e. If you mail output to `bob@example.com` that will be used as the sender address.

+# Customization

+By default the emails are sent using a template file which is embedded in the application.
+You can override the template by creating the file `~/.rss2email/email.tmpl`, if that is present then it will be used instead of the default.

+If you're a developer who wishes to submit changes to the embedded version you should carry out the three-step process to make your change live:

+* Edit `data/email.tmpl`
+* Run [implant](https://github.com/skx/implant) to regenerate the embedded version of that file in `static.go`
+* Rebuild the application to update the embedded copy `go build .`

+You can view the default template via:

+    $ rss2email list -template

 # Github Setup